Ultimate Stellaris DLC Tier List [Machine Age Update]

 Federation menu in Stellaris

-Now that we’ve covered the most important one, let’s get down to Federations.
+Federations is also a featured pacts DLC and a must-have for people who like to play politics.
 You can form pacts, build federations, share fleet power, and generally work together more.
-It just adds that special police spice to the game.
+It just adds that special spice to the game.
 It vastly expands the political aspects of the game by adding Galactic Councils, Tier 2 and 3 sanctions, and more resolutions that shape some of the late-game in Stellaris.

 It adds origins like Hegemony, Shattered Ring, Void Dwellers, Scion, and Common Ground.
 Furthermore, additional civics make the game more robust and add variety.
 You also get the new Juggernaut ship, which can act as its own starbase and a ship at the same time.
 It comes in pretty handy and makes the game less tedious sometimes.